 - Jammer Press

 Shoulder health, strength, and stability are so important in training and, more importantly, everyday living.
 The vertical press options here are great ways to continue to bulletproof your shoulders, and the best first step is to get screened and take care of your shoulders prior to heavy loading.
 One simple and highly effective way to tackle shoulder health is to add the “dead hang” into your training program.
 Learn more in Lauren’s recent post covering this effective drill.
 Stay shoulder safe!

-This blog was written by Darius Felix, Health Fitness Instructor.
+This blog was written by Tony Maloney, ACSM Certified Exercise Physiologist and Health/Fitness Instructor.
 To find out more about the NIFS bloggers, click here.